mesilov/bitrix24-php-sdk/README.md

     - test coverage: unit, integration, contract
     - typical examples typical for different modes of operation and they are optimized for memory \ performance

+### Sponsors

+Help bitrix24-php-sdk by [boosty.to/bitrix24-php-sdk](https://boosty.to/bitrix24-php-sdk) its development!

 ### Architecture

 ### Abstraction layers